This post may contain affiliate links. Please read my disclosure policy.

 - In a small bowl stir the pecans, brown sugar, flour, butter, and pumpkin pie spice together until well combined.
 Refrigerate until needed.

-- In a large mixing bowl, whisk together the flour, salt, baking powder, baking soda and granulated sugar.
+- In a large mixing bowl, whisk together the flour, salt, baking powder, baking soda, granulated sugar and pumpkin pie spice.
 Make a well in the center and set aside.

 - In a small mixing bowl lightly whisk the eggs.
 Add the pumpkin puree, melted cooled butter, vanilla and milk.
 Fold together with a rubber spatula until blended.